How to Plan an Amazing Alaska Aurora Trip This Winter

 Take my advice based on personal experience: if you’re staying up until 2am, 3am, or even 4am trying to see the northern lights – you can’t go and get up at 8am to be on a 9am tour doing something else!
 (I mean, this is what I did because I work hard to do my research for these posts – but I was so wrecked by the third night that I had to take the night off and sleep!)

 Instead, give yourself the morning off after each night of chasing the aurora so that you get enough rest to have energy and enthusiasm for daytime activities.
 I recommend starting around 10am or 11am – or even after lunch.

 3. Pack the Right Clothing & Gear

 You might wonder what to pack so that you don’t freeze and can focus on the spectacular stellar show!

 I’ve got a whole packing list for winter in Alaska, but the short version is: layers, layers, layers!
-You can see the full thing here and I highly recommend checking it out as this is almost exactly what brought with me on my trip.
+I highly recommend checking out my full list as this is almost exactly what brought with me on my trip.

 - Camera Body: Sony a7 III